U.S. Route 322 in Pennsylvania: History

+In 1953, the highway was widened in various spots.

+In 1959, a median was installed from the West Chester Bypass to US 1.

+The section of US 322 along Conchester Highway between US 1 in Concordville and I-95 in Chester opened in 1954.

 In 1957, US 322 was routed onto a limited-access bypass of West Chester to the north and east.
 As a result, US 322 Bus. replaced the US 322 designation through West Chester.
 In 1970, the highway was rerouted to bypass Curwensville to the north, replacing a section of PA 410.

+In 1970, the designation was realigned to its current alignment between Luthersburg and Clearfield.

+In 1974, much of the road near New Jersey was routed onto limited access expressways onto the Commordore Barry Bridge, replacing a ferry.

+In 1975, the Mount Nittany Expressway was opened between Macedonia and the Pfautz Valley Road interchange opened.
+In 1976, the section was opened of I-81 from Cameron Street to Progress Avenue.
+By 1985, the rest of the road was opened, completing the work.

+In 1984, the Hummelestown Bypass was upgraded into a Expressway.
+This followed with the Cornwall Bypass in 1991.
+And a few other sections in 2000.

+Construction began on the Arch Rock interchange to upgrade it from a half-diamond to full-diamond interchange to provide access for both directions in April 2002 and was completed in Fall 2003.

+The $19.1 million rehabilitation of the interchange with Business US 22 began in early 2003 and finished in 2005.
+It included roadway widening.

 In December 2007, construction to convert the section of US 22/US 322 through the Lewistown Narrows from a two-lane highway to a divided, limited-access four-lane highway was completed.

+In 2011, construction was completed on improvements to the Commodroe Barry Bridge approach.

 To decrease congestion and improve safety, the Pennsylvania Department of Transportation (PennDOT) began a project in 2014 to reconstruct US 322 from the Centre/Mifflin county line to the route's interchange with PA 144, at a cost of about $93 million.
 On March 30, 2018, the Sand Mountain Road interchange opened, replacing the at-grade intersection.
 The bulk of the cost of the project is related to an extension of the four-lane portion of US 322 through Potters Mills Gap and a new interchange with PA 144, which opened on October 10, 2020.